-You park your car, turn off the ignition and start walking away.
+You park your car, turn off the ignition, and walk away.
 Then you notice the engine cooling fan is still running even though the car is turned off.
 It is ok for the engine cooling fan to keep running for a few minutes after turning off the car.
-Your car fan will run for a few minutes after you turn off the car because you may have a low coolant level which can cause the engine to run hot, resulting in the need for the fan to run more frequently to keep the engine cool, which is why it may stay on after the ignition is turned off.
+Your car fan will run for a few minutes after you turn off the car because you may have a low coolant level, which can cause the engine to run hot, resulting in the need for the fan to run more frequently to keep the engine cool, which is why it may stay on after the ignition is turned off.

 This is normal in many vehicles, such as BMW or Mercedes-Benz.
 The radiator fan may run up to five minutes and sometimes longer.
 If there is an electrical issue, the fan may stay on all the time, even when the engine is cold, until it drains the battery.

 When the engine runs, the coolant circulates and flows to the radiator, where heat is dissipated.
 When the engine is turned off, the coolant doesn’t circulate, and the heat stays trapped, preventing the engine from cooling.
 Running cooling fans help cool down the engine even after you turn off the car.

 Why does the engine fan in my car stay on after I turn off the ignition?